- Genre: supernatural haunted-house horror.

 Sophia grabbed a flashlight, her breath coming in shallow gasps.
 “We can’t leave now.
 We must put her spirit to rest, or she’ll never leave us alone.”
 Deep down, she felt a certain responsibility.
 It was as if the house demanded a resolution to a decades-old torment.

-Elena swallowed hard, nodding.
 They cautiously climbed the winding staircase, guided only by the weak beam of the flashlight.
 At the top of the stairs, the corridor stretched like an endless tunnel of gloom.
-Doors on each side rattled in the wind or perhaps in fear.

 The flickering light fell upon the locked storage room door.
 It now stood wide open.

 Gathering every ounce of courage, they stepped inside.
 The old bed was overturned, and the rocking chair lay smashed in a corner.
 Lightning illuminated the scratched name on the wall: “Elena.”

 Breaking the Curse